 The Building with Biology resource kit was built through a collaboration of informal science education (ISE) institutions and partnering scientists.
 During the summer of 2016, nearly two hundred (200) sites nationwide received physical kits and participated in Building with Biology events and conversations.

 Through their involvement in Building with Biology activities and events, scientists will:

 The Building with Biology project team has received supplemental funding from the National Science Foundation to develop a new public forum on human genome editing called Editing our Evolution: Rewriting the Humane Genome.

-Two-hundred (200) free physical kits will be awarded to successful applicants to be used in summer 2016 Building with Biology events and conversations nationwide.
-View our Kit Contents page for more details.
+Two-hundred (200) free physical kits have been awarded to successful applicants from informal science education and research institutions.
+These kits were used in summer 2016 Building with Biology events nationwide.
+The following organizations received a physical Building with Biology kit.

 The activities, forum, and professional resources are based on prototypes from pilot events and have been revised to incorporate feedback collected though the event evaluation and feedback.

 Although the primary aim of this project is to create conversations between scientists and the public at science centers, all of the hands-on activities, forums, and materials produced as part of the project are available online as a digital kit and is free to download.
 Consider this option if you are affiliated with an organization that does not hold public events, would like to preview the contents, are located outside the United States, or want to create multiple copies of print resources.

 Building with Biology physical kit recipients are required to submit an online final event report as part of the project requirements.